SpenceKonde/ATTinyCore/avr/extras/ATtiny_1634.md

 Tone() uses Timer1.
 For best results, use pin 2 or 14 (PIN_PA6, PIN_PB3), as this will use the hardware output compare to generate the square wave instead of using interrupts.
 Any use of tone() will disable PWM on pins 2 and 14

 ### I2C Support
 There is no hardware I2C peripheral.
 I2C functionality can be achieved with the hardware USI.
 As of version 1.1.3 this is handled transparently via the special version of the Wire library included with this core.
-There is also a slave-only hardware TWI, however, the Wire.h library does not make use of this.
+There is also a slave-only hardware TWI, however, the Wire.h library does not make use of this. **You must have external pullup resistors installed** in order for I2C functionality to work at all.

 ### SPI Support
 There is no hardware SPI peripheral.
 SPI functionality can be achieved with the hardware USI - as of version 1.1.3 of this core, this should be handled transparently via the SPI library.
 Take care to note that the USI does not have MISO/MOSI, it has DI/DO; when operating in master mode, DI is MISO, and DO is MOSI.
 When operating in slave mode, DI is MOSI and DO is MISO.
 The #defines for MISO and MOSI assume master mode (as this is much more common).